Ricky2148/ETG-Mod-GungeonCOTL/README.md

 - Stats: 1.25x DMG, 2 Armor
 - Effect: Triggers Rebirth on death.
 Rebirth: become invulnerable for 4 seconds, sets health to 50% of your max hearts, then triggers a blank at the end of the invulnerability.
 Rebirth cannot trigger again.

+Guinsoo's Rageblade (S):
+- Stats: 1.25x DMG, 1.2x ROF
+- Effect: Every 3rd bullet fired, an extra projectile copied from that 3rd projectile will fire after a slight delay.
+This bullet is tinted red and does not decrease any ammo.

+Horizon Focus (A):
+- Stats: 1.1x DMG
+- Effect: Increases each bullet's damage by up to 25% based on how far the hit target is.

+Hubris (A):
+- Effect: Each kill increases your damage by 0.2%.
+Stacking infinitely

+Kraken Slayer (S):
+- Stats: 1.25x DMG, 1.25x ROF
+- Effect: Every 3rd bullet will deal additional 20 damage on hit.
+This extra damage increases based on the floor up to 40 damage.
+This extra damage will also scale with missing health up to 1.75x damage.

 ![']("Resources/itemdisplayscreenshot.png")

 ## Contributors: